TN1

 • Knees & elbows have a single axis and a linear range of motion

-• The head/neck and torso/spine have three planes of motion
+• The head/neck and torso/spine have three planes of movement

 • Longitudinal plane - bending forward-backward